vince7lf/aerial_wildlife_detection/doc/mapserver.md

 Check the available version of mapserver (which is named _cgi-mapserver_ in the repo PPA; and binary is _mapserv_):
 `apt list -a cgi-mapserver`

-Install the latest available using `sudo apt install cgi-mapserver`, which is _cgi-mapserver/bionic,now 7.4.1-1~bionic0 amd64_ in my case.
+Install the latest available, which is _cgi-mapserver/bionic,now 7.4.1-1~bionic0 amd64_ in my case.
+`sudo apt install cgi-mapserver`

 Test the installation